pashtet02/JavaMentornhipTasks/README.md

 # JavaMentornhipTasks
-This is a repository to store homeworks for mentornship program.
+This is a repository to store homeworks for mentornship program...